Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 ## Unresolved questions

-### Provide a hash of extension resource identifiers
+### [Resolved] Provide a hash of extension resource identifiers

 The identifiers object of the extension resource object has an unpredictable schema as it's decided by the extension.
 This complicates assigning a key to the resource because equality contracts (with hashing) need to be established on the key.
-If a hash were to be supplied to the user in the API, it would need be sourced from a serialized JSON string where the properties are recursively ordered with a stable sort.
+If a string/hash were to be supplied to the user in the API, it would need be sourced from a serialized JSON string where the properties are recursively ordered with a stable sort.
 The JSON object would contain the identifiers object supplied by the extension and any additional context needed to prevent possibility of collision.